wxjiao/wxjiao.github.io/_pages/home.md

 We are located in the E floor of the [CAB building](https://ethz.ch/services/en/service/rooms-and-buildings/building-orientation/gebaeude.html?args0=CAB) in the [beautiful](https://www.zuerich.com/en) city of Zurich in Switzerland.
-We exchange ideas and work with our neighbors in the [Rycolab](https://rycolab.io/), as well as with our colleagues in the [Institute for Machine Learning](https://ml.inf.ethz.ch/).
+We regularly exchange ideas and work with our neighbors in the [Rycolab](https://rycolab.io/), as well as with our colleagues in the [Institute for Machine Learning](https://ml.inf.ethz.ch/).

  **We are always looking for strong and motivated PhD students to join our research group.
 We are quite selective and only have around 1-2 positions every year.** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**